piwvh/php-eureka/README.md

 instances.
 You can choose one of them based on your desired strategy of load balancing.
 For example, a Round-robin or a Random strategy might be your choice.

-Currently this library only supports `RandomStrategy`, but you can create your custom strategy by implementing `getInstance()` method of `DiscoveryStrategy` interface:
+Currently, this library only supports `RandomStrategy`, however, you can create your custom strategy by implementing `getInstance()` method of `DiscoveryStrategy` interface:

 ```php